 When pupils have been given the support and opportunities to make the right choices but do not modify their behaviour, staff will use the agreed consequences.
-See appendix v for the Consequences Chart.
+See <a href="https://appendix.org/appendi

 Restorative Conversation:

 A restorative conversation needs to take place between an adult and the child at the end of the lesson in which they received a reflection.
 This must include the adult that has dealt with the behaviour.
 Another colleague or line manager could support this.
 This should take the form of a coaching conversation for the pupil.
 Staff will have a script for the restorative conversation that they feel comfortable with.
 The restorative conversation is: